 So, in her perfect memory, I named my beautiful, very vibrant, and so very creative daughter “Laura Melissa”.
 She also has the most wonderfully expressive brown eyes I’ve ever seen, I might add.

 My Grandma was sixteen when her life exploded in downtown London, England.

-I’m not going to pretend to be a historian and give accounts of that horrific time because I’m simply not as educated as I would love to be.
+I’m not going to pretend to be a historian and give accounts of that horrific time because I’m simply not as educated about it as I would love to be.

 But it’s a page in time we all know of and not even the least educated of us reads that page without feeling some twinge of pain, of that much I’m sure.

-The facts that were laid open to me as a child, though … raw, and honest, were made terrifyingly real by the look in her eyes whenever my Grandmother talked about those ugly, ugly days.
+The facts that were laid open to me as a child, though … raw, and honest … were made terrifyingly real by the look in her eyes whenever my Grandmother talked about those days.

 Selfishly, or perhaps innocently, I most remember the horror I felt as a child realizing your parents could be stolen from your life.